 While the initial price of this choice can be daunting, there are a few cases where creating a new mold altogether is more cost- and time-effective in the long run.

 Choosing between modifying vs building new injection molds is a big decision that will impact your production — and in turn, your business and customers.
 So, it’s important to know how to make the right choice in this situation.

 Whichever one you choose, Richfields’ experts can help.
-We have the capabilities for making and modifying molds and have years of experience in both fields.
+We are a trusted plastic mold maker and have the capabilities for making and modifying molds and have years of experience in both fields.
 Contact us today, and our team will be happy to help fulfill your injection molding needs!